 These are just the steps that I found to work best for me so far this year!
 I’m sure others have different methods or insights, so mess around with this and do whatever works best for you.
 It’s totally possible to make a custom funko for $10 if you use the $1 bottles of acrylic paints and parts from cheaper funkos!

 You can use one of the plain white custom bodies as a base if you’re a fan of that hulking stance, but using parts from other funkos as a base gives you a greater variety of bodies to work with.
-If you want the end result to look totally factory-made, then do steps 1, 2, and 6 (which still take time) to mix & match existing heads and bodies.
+If you want the end result to look totally factory-made, then do steps 1, 2, and 6 to mix & match existing heads and bodies (which still takes a lot of time).
 Otherwise you can add whatever you want with clay and paint to make it look like any character you’ve imagined!
-Here’s an example of a glittery Rhysand I did:
+An example of a glittery Rhysand:

 Here are the basic steps once you have some funkos to use as a base: